stefan-hesse/test-repository/guide-source/STYLE_GUIDE.md

 **You never need to touch Webflow when updating the guide.** Every time you commit and push a content change, GitHub Actions rebuilds the embed file and deploys it to GitHub Pages automatically.
 The iframe on the Avatour website picks up the new version within a minute or two.

+> **Note — production migration pending:** Avatour uses **Bitbucket** (not GitHub) for its company repositories.
+The current setup on Stefan's personal GitHub account is a test environment only.
+When ready to move to production, Prasad will need to:
+> 1. Create a repository in Bitbucket
+> 2. Convert the GitHub Actions workflow to a **Bitbucket Pipelines** file (`bitbucket-pipelines.yml`) — same logic, different syntax
+> 3. Host the embed file on **AWS S3** instead of GitHub Pages (Avatour already uses AWS)
-> **Note:** When the repository moves to the Avatour GitHub account, the GitHub Pages URL will change.
-At that point the iframe `src` in Webflow will need to be updated once to point to the new URL.
+> 4. Update the iframe `src` in Webflow once to point to the new S3 URL
+>
+> Everything else — the Markdown source file, build script, Typora workflow, and Cloudinary screenshots — moves across unchanged.

 ---